arahm730/arahm730/README.md

 <br></br>

-- 👨‍🔬 I’m currently working as a laboratory technician at a biotechnology company
+- 👨‍🔬 I’m currently working as a software developer

-- 💻 I’m  learning **Redux and Next.js**
+- 💻 After learning Javascript and the MERN stack, I am now learning Java and Spring Boot.

 - 💬 Ask me about anything and I'll be happy to answer
 <br></br>